dlabate/SPACe/run_SPACe.md

     args.w5_intensity_bounds = (5, 99.95)
     ##########################################################################
     # background correction hyperparameters
-    # Set args.bg_sub to True first,
+    # Set args.bg_sub to True first.
-    # if you decide to do background subtraction.
+    # If you decide to do background subtraction, the code applies a morphological top-hat operation to
+    # the image by using  an elliptical-shaped kernel.
+The size can be set for each channel by modifying
+    # args.w1_bg_rad and so on.
     args.bg_sub = False
     args.w1_bg_rad = 50
     args.w2_bg_rad = 100